-Yields of 6,500 kg/ha/year DM reported but yields are difficult to measure in such a low growing species when it is usually under heavy grazing.
-Under lenient grazing and additional fertiliser, D. incanum is often less productive than other species such as D. intortum , but is much more persistent and tolerant of grazing.
+Yields of 6.5 t DM/ha/year reported but yields are difficult to measure in such a low growing species when it is usually under heavy grazing.
+Under lenient grazing and with additional Fertilizer, is often less productive than other species such as , but is much more persistent and tolerant of grazing.

 No information available.

 Considered a weed in coffee plantations in South America but can be controlled with single application of either dalapon (8.0 kg/ha) or diquat (1.0 L/ha).
 Susceptible to trifluralin, fluchloralin, fluroxypyr-meptyl + triclopyr, 2,4 D + aminopyralid and 2,4 D + picloram.

 Cameron, D.G., Jones R.M., Wilson, G.P.M, Bishop, H.G., Cook, B.G., Lee, G.R. and Lowe, K.F.
 (1989) Legumes for heavy grazing in coastal subtropical Australia.
 Tropical Grasslands 23:153–161. bit.ly/3bzkTeq